Purdue-CS193/homework-0-psuu7/index.md

+# psuu7's First CS193 Homework

+Some of my favorite things about CS193:
+- TAs are very chill
+- Homeworks are easy and straightforward
+- Teaches me terminal commands which look cool to someone who doesn't know CS

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.